 We put together a set-up, installation and training package that will work best for your organisation.
 Please call us on 01392 247909 to discuss your needs.

-Working with Local Authorities, schools and colleges across the UK are starting to adopt Brain in Hand to support their pupils.
-So check with your school to find out if they can arrange Brain in Hand for your child.
+Working with Local Authorities, schools, colleges and Universities across the UK are starting to adopt Brain in Hand to support their pupils.
+So check with your educational establishment to find out if they can arrange Brain in Hand for your child.

 Parents of pupils can also buy the Brain in Hand system directly from us.
 To buy, please fill out our booking form.